 Are you looking for flooring in a high traffic area?
-Do you have young children or pets (i.e. concerns about scratching or staining)?
+Do you have young children or pets (i.e. greater concerns around cleaning and maintenance)?

 Before you begin the search for flooring, it’s wise to take the time to consider where you’re flooring and what those spaces will be used for.

 For example, laminate can be harder wearing than say engineered timber, so if you have pets or will be using the material in a high-traffic area, you may want to factor this in.

 Read further below where we share the pros and cons about each flooring option so you can make a more informed decision.

 Of course, there’s no escaping the reality that we can only make selections that are within our budget.

 The price of flooring can range significantly and generally depends on the materials used (natural vs engineered), the manufacturing process and if any special features have been added (such as asthma friendly).

 Flooring technology has progressed a lot in recent years so the old rule of vinyl being the cheapest, followed by laminate, bamboo, engineered timber, and then solid hardwood doesn’t hold true anymore.

 Vinyl flooring for example, is no longer just sold on large sheets — individual luxury vinyl planks are incredibly realistic with their textured finish and are comparable in price to a lot of better quality laminates.
 A benefit of this product though, is that should one plank become damaged, you can simply peel away and replace that single plank rather than having to replace a whole section of flooring.

 To get the best result for your home, we recommend thinking about where you’re happy to splurge and where you’re willing to save.
 You may be better off using a combination of flooring materials to fit within your budget.